 Spectrum offers three internet-only plans: standard internet, Ultra, and “GIG.”

-The standard Spectrum internet plan is best for most homes, currently offering 200 Mbps download for $49.99 per month + a $10 monthly WiFi router fee.
+The standard Spectrum internet plan is best for most homes, currently offering 200 Mbps download for $49.99 per month + a $5 monthly WiFi router fee.
 The Spectrum Ultra plan boosts the download speed to 400 Mbps for $69.99 per month.
-The Gig plan has the fastest download rate, 940 Mbps for $109.99.
+The Gig plan has the fastest download rate, 940 Mbps for $109.99, and includes the router for free.

 However, each plan has some caveats that affect the price — ranging from the WiFi router leasing fee to the impact of promotional rates on long-term customers.
 In this post, I’ll break down the performance and pricing differences in plain English.